 Graduating seniors will be awarded for their academic achievements during the annual commencement activities.
 The winners of these awards will be determined on the basis of student academic achievement.
 The valedictorian and salutatorian of the graduating class shall be the students with the highest and second highest cumulative percentage grade point averages respectively in curriculum course work completed in grades nine through twelve.
 These students will receive their awards during commencement exercises.

-Graduation Requirements
+Student Class Requirements

+REQUIREMENTS FOR JUNIOR HIGH STUDENTS

+Junior High students will have to pass a minimum of 110 credits or a minimum amount of credits approved by the school administration during their 7{th} and 8{th} grade years to move on to high school.
+This would include 60 units from core classes and 50 units from electives or satisfy their IEP.

+Any Junior High student that fails a core class (Math, Science, Social Studies, or English) both semesters will be required to attend Summer school during June in order to continue to develop their basic knowledge of the curricular material in that subject area.

+HIGH SCHOOL GRADUATION REQUIREMENTS
-1. All students will be required to take at least 7 subjects per day for a 1-9 period day during the school year and a maximum of 1 study hall unless there are special circumstances.
-Any special circumstances must have prior approval of the principal.

-2. The requirements for graduation are:

-• English (Language Arts): 40 credits required in 9th, 10th, 11th and 12th grade

-• Speech: 5 credits required during 10th grad

-• Mathematics: 30 credits required in 9th, 10th and 11th

-Beginning with the 2011-2012 school year, the minimum math requirements will reflect the following to earn the 30 credits (requirements are for all incoming 9th grade students in fall 2011)

-• 9th Grade Students > Algebra I OR Pre-Algebra

-• 10th Grade Students > Geometry OR Algebra I

-• 11th Grade Students > Algebra II OR Geometry

-• Science: 30 credits required 9th, 10th and 11th grades.

-9th Grade Students > Physical Science 10th Grade Students > Biology

-• Social Studies: 30 credits--Including 10 credits of American
+- 1. All students will be required to take at least 7 subjects per day for a 1-9 period day during the school year and a maximum of 1 study hall unless there are special circumstances.
+Any special circumstances must have prior approval of the principal. - 2.
+The requirements for graduation are: - English (Language Arts): 40 credits required in 9th, 10th, 11th and 12th grade - Speech: 5 credits required during 10th grad - Mathematics: 30 credits required in 9th, 10th and 11th - Beginning with the 2011-2012 school year, the minimum math requirements will reflect the following to earn the 30 credits (requirements are for all incoming 9th grade students in fall 2011) - 9th Grade Students > Algebra I OR Pre-Algebra - 10th Grade Students > Geometry OR Algebra I - 11th Grade Students > Algebra II OR Geometry - Science: 30 credits required 9th, 10th and 11th grades. - 9th Grade Students > Biology - 10th Grade Students > Physical Science - 11th Grade Students > Earth and Space Science - Social Studies: 30 credits--Including 10 credits of American Government - Physical Education: 10 credits - Health: 5 credits (beginning in 2012-2013 for all sophomores) - Personal Finance: 5 credits (beginning in 2022-2023, during junior or senior year) - Computer Information Systems: 10 credits- Consisting of: - Info Tech 5 credits (1st Semester 9th Grade) IT Fundamentals 5 credits (2nd Semester 9th - Grade) - Electives: 85 credits--Must pass a minimum of 85 credits (beginning 2022-2023)

-Government

-Physical Education: 10 credits

-Health 5 credits (beginning in 2012-2013 for all

-sophomores)

-• Business: 10 credits-Info Tech I

-• Electives: 90 credits--Must pass a minimum of 90 credits